-The Master's Program in International Relations (MPIR) at the the Colin Powell School for Civic and Global Leadership allows a limited number of people who are not currently in the program to take classes as non-matriculated (also known as "non-degree") students.
+The Masters in International Affairs (MIA) at the the Colin Powell School for Civic and Global Leadership allows a limited number of people who are not currently in the program to take classes as non-matriculated (also known as "non-degree") students.
 These slots are reserved for those who are planning to apply to the program in the following semester.

-Those wishing to register for classes as a non-matriculated student must fill out an application in the MPIR office (6/293) and submit it to us along with their undergraduate transcripts.
+Those wishing to register for classes as a non-matriculated student must fill out an application in the MIA office (6/293) and submit it to us along with their undergraduate transcripts.
 If accepted, you may register for up to two classes (six credits).
 Under no circumstances can a student take more than six credits as a non-degree student.

 Students who require F-1 Visa are not eligible for this status.

 Please note: allowing you to take classes as a non-matriculated student does not guarantee that you will be accepted into the program.
 You must still apply through the Graduate Admissions Office.
-The MPIR committee will evaluate you based on your application file.
+The MIA committee will evaluate you based on your application file.
 Also, registration for classes is subject to availability.
 Some or many of the classes may be closed by the time you seek to register.